interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 - [TransferNotConditionalError][] - The transfer had no condition to fulfill.
 - [TransferStateError][] - The transfer was not in the `prepared` state when the request was received.
 This occurs if the transfer has already been executed, rejected, or expired.
 - [UnprocessableEntityError][] - The request is formatted properly but contains an otherwise-unspecified semantic problem.
-- [InvalidBodyError][] - The request body was not properly-formatted JSON.
+- [InvalidBodyError][] - The request body was not properly-formatted JSON, or did not match the schema for the request.

 ### Reject Transfer